-This article is part of the October 2009, Vol. 3 issue of Learning from successful Exchange Server migrations
+This article is part of the Exchange Insider issue of October 2009, Vol. 3

 Protect your Exchange Server 2007 organization from mobile device security threats by defining and configuring enterprise-wide Exchange ActiveSync Polices.